-- (2) The maximum permitted height of a building - - (a) in a General Commercial zone, shall not exceed sixty-five feet or five storeys, whichever is the less, except that where the building is in General Commercial Zone 1, the maximum permitted height of the building shall not exceed ninety-one feet or seven storeys or the height limitation prescribed by the Cayman Islands Airports Authority with regard to the flight approach zone patterns of an airport, whichever is the less; - (b) repealed by regulation 4(c) of the Development and Planning (Amendment) Regulations, 2012. - (c) in a high density Residential zone, medium density Residential zone or low density Residential zone, is forty feet or three storeys, whichever is the less; and, where the height of a building is three storeys, the building shall be so designed that no continuous vertical facade or elevation exceeds twenty-five feet or two storeys in height; - (d) in an Agricultural/Residential zone, is twenty-five feet or two storeys, whichever is the less; - (e) in a Hotel/Tourism zone, shall not exceed sixty-five feet or five storeys, whichever is the less, but when the building is a hotel or apartment in Hotel/Tourism zone 1 or in Hotel/Tourism zone 2, the maximum permitted height is one hundred and thirty feet or ten storeys, whichever is the less; and - (f) in a Beach Resort/Residential zone, shall not exceed fifty-five feet or four storeys, whichever is the less; and, where the height of a building is four storeys, the building shall be so designed that no continuous vertical facade or elevation exceeds twenty-five feet or two storeys in height;
+- (2) The maximum permitted height of a building - (a) in a General Commercial zone, shall not exceed sixty-five feet or five storeys, whichever is the less, except that where the building is in General Commercial Zone 1, the maximum permitted height of the building shall not exceed ninety-one feet or seven storeys or the height limitation prescribed by the Cayman Islands Airports Authority with regard to the flight approach zone patterns of an airport, whichever is the less; - (b) repealed by regulation 4(c) of the Development and Planning (Amendment) Regulations, 2012. - (c) in a high density Residential zone, medium density Residential zone or low density Residential zone, is forty feet or three storeys, whichever is the less; and, where the height of a building is three storeys, the building shall be so designed that no continuous vertical facade or elevation exceeds twenty-five feet or two storeys in height; - (d) in an Agricultural/Residential zone, is twenty-five feet or two storeys, whichever is the less: - (e) in a Hotel/Tourism zone, shall not exceed sixty-five feet or five storeys, whichever is less, but - (i) when the building is a hotel or apartment in Hotel/Tourism zone 1 or in Hotel/Tourism zone 2, the maximum permitted height is one hundred and thirty feet or ten storeys, whichever is less; and - (ii) when the building is a hotel or apartment in Hotel/Tourism zone 3, the maximum permitted height is ninety-one feet or seven storeys, whichever is less; and - (f) in a Beach Resort/Residential zone, shall not exceed fifty-five feet or four storeys, whichever is the less; and, where the height of a building is four storeys, the building shall be so designed that no continuous vertical facade or elevation exceeds twenty-five feet or two storeys in height;

-(3) Repealed by regulation 4(c) of the Development and Planning (Amendment) Regulations, 2014.

-(4) Subregulation (2) does not apply to any chimney, storey below grade, church spire, dome, cupola, stage tower, water cooling tower, elevated water storage tank, elevator tower, radio or television antenna tower, smokestack, parapet wall or structure of a like nature, and any necessary mechanical appurtenances thereof:
+- (3) Repealed by regulation 4(c) of the Development and Planning (Amendment) Regulations, 2014. - (4) Subregulation (2) does not apply to any chimney, storey below grade, church spire, dome, cupola, stage tower, water cooling tower, elevated water storage tank, elevator tower, radio or television antenna tower, smokestack, parapet wall or structure of a like nature, and any necessary mechanical appurtenances thereof: